Buccleuch Mansion

-Buccleuch Mansion is located in Buccleuch Park in New Brunswick in Middlesex County, New Jersey, along the Raritan River.
+Buccleuch Mansion is located in Buccleuch Park in the city of New Brunswick in Middlesex County, New Jersey, along the Raritan River.
+It was added to the National Register of Historic Places on April 13, 1977, for its significance in art, architecture, and military history.

 History

 The house was originally built in 1739 by Anthony White, son-in-law of Lewis Morris, a colonial governor of New Jersey.
 White built the house for his bride Elizabeth Morris.
 Their son Anthony Walton White sided with the revolutionaries against the King in the American Revolutionary War.
 The house was previously known as "The White House Farm."
 The house was bought by Colonel Joseph Warren Scott in 1821.
 The house and lands were deeded to the City of New Brunswick to be used as a park in 1911.